wwang2/CoarseGrainingVAE/README.md

 git clone https://github.com/wwang2/CoarseGrainingVAE.git
 cd CoarseGrainingVAE
 conda activate cgvae
-pip install -r requirement.txt # I have tested this, it should work pip install -e . # -e is useful if you want to edit the source code
+pip install -r requirements.txt # I have tested this, it should work pip install -e . # -e is useful if you want to edit the source code
 ```
 #